 Held in May each year, this swimming event draws students from swim teams throughout the SE Asia region and beyond.
 With over 500 competitors from approximately 15 International Schools, it is one of the region’s largest swim competitions for international schools.

-An exciting format of Basketball that is ideal for developing players’ skills, our 3 on 3 event is held in March each year.
-Entries are limited due to the number of basketball courts available at the school, but it attracts U13 and U15 teams from international schools as far away as Hong Kong.
+An exciting format of basketball that is ideal for developing young players’ skills, our 3 on 3 event is held in March each year.
+This tournament attracts teams from throughout Asia at U13 and U15 level.

 The school hosts several tournaments in support of the Thai LTF, including UTR (ranking tournaments).
 However, the Tennis 4s format allows international schools to compete in a friendly competitive environment.
 This regional tournament will be developed over the forthcoming years in keeping with the growth of Tennis within the school